 Caroline Edwards is a dispute resolution partner and member of the firm’s international board at Travers Smith LLP

-Thinking Silk meets The Good Fight?
+Thinking Meghan Markle in Suits?
 Well, sort of!
-For unpredictability, the need to think on your feet and the excitement of a legal and tactical battle both in and out of court, you certainly need look no further.
+For unpredictability, the need to think on your feet and the excitement of a legal and tactical battle both in and out of court, you certainly need to look no further.
 However, there is a lot more to dispute resolution than your favourite legal TV drama might suggest.

 Elizabeth Parkin, associate in employment, Birmingham, and Heather Chandler, partner in pensions, Milton Keynes at Shoosmiths LLP share the ins and outs